Edited by Colin Robinson

 Chapter 6: Energy regulation and competition after the White Paper

-Eileen Marshall INTRODUCTION Following various reports, including the Royal Commission on Environmental Pollution (RCEP)’s Energy: The Changing Climate (2000), the Cabinet Ofﬁce Performance and Innovation Unit’s (PIU) review of energy policy early in 2002 and further government consultation on key issues in 2002, a new White Paper was produced in February 2003, Our Energy Future – Creating a Low Carbon Economy.
+6. Energy regulation and competition after the White Paper Eileen Marshall INTRODUCTION Following various reports, including the Royal Commission on Environmental Pollution (RCEP)’s Energy: The Changing Climate (2000), the Cabinet Ofﬁce Performance and Innovation Unit’s (PIU) review of energy policy early in 2002 and further government consultation on key issues in 2002, a new White Paper was produced in February 2003, Our Energy Future – Creating a Low Carbon Economy.
 The White Paper set out the four goals of the government’s new energy policy as being: • to put the UK on a path to cut carbon dioxide emissions by some 60 per cent by about 2050, as recommended by the RCEP, with real progress by 2020; • to maintain the reliability of energy supplies (a term which is used to encompass all aspects of energy security of supply); • to promote competitive markets in the UK and beyond, helping to raise the rate of sustainable economic growth and to improve productivity; and • to ensure that every home is adequately and affordably heated.
-The White Paper says these four goals are designed to meet what the government considers to be the three main challenges for energy policy in the future: • addressing the threat of climate change; • dealing with the implications of reduced UK oil, gas and coal production, which will make the UK a net energy importer instead of a net exporter; and 118 Robinson 02 chap06 118 17/6/05 7:41:32 am Energy regulation and the white paper 119 • over the next twenty years or so, the need to replace...
+The White Paper says these four goals are designed to meet what the government considers to be the three main challenges for energy policy in the future: • addressing the threat of climate change; • dealing with the implications of reduced UK oil, gas and coal production, which will make the UK a net energy importer instead of a net exporter; and 118 Robinson 02 chap06 118 17/6/05 7:41:32 am Energy regulation and the white paper 119 • over the...

 You are not authenticated to view the full text of this chapter or article.